Conflict Belligerents: United States of America and the Confederate States of America

-This war is commonly known as the Civil War in the United States, it's sometimes called the War Between the States.
+This war is known as the Civil War in the United States, but it is sometimes called the War Between the States.

 This war is famously known as a war between the North (the Union) and the South (the Confederacy).

 The American Civil War was fought between the United States of America and the Confederate States of America.

 The American Civil War was fought primarily over the slavery in the United States.

 The leader of the United States of America was Abraham Lincoln, and the leader of the Confederate States of America was Jefferson Davis.

 The American Civil War was fought in the Northeastern, Southern and Western parts of the United States, fighting also took place in the Atlantic Ocean.